openfaas/faas-cli/README.md

 Advanced commands:

-* `faas-cli template pull` - pull in templates from a remote GitHub repository
+* `faas-cli template pull` - pull in templates from a remote GitHub repository [Detailed Documentation](guide/TEMPLATE.md)

 Help for all of the commands supported by the CLI can be found by running: